-Parents of children with Duchenne syndrome are continuing daily rallies and weekly marches, saying they will not stop until their demands are met.
+Parents of children with Duchenne syndrome and their supporters spend 22nd night outside government office, continuing daily rallies and weekly marches as they say they will not stop until their demands are met.

-The Georgian Ministry of Health says there are still unresolved questions over the safety and effectiveness of the requested medicines, adding that definitive clinical studies have not yet been completed.
-It also notes that there is currently no cure for Duchenne muscular dystrophy.
+The Georgian Ministry of Health says there are still unresolved questions over the safety and effectiveness of the requested medicines, adding that long-term clinical studies have not yet been completed.
+The Ministry also notes that there is currently no cure for Duchenne muscular dystrophy.

-Duchenne muscular dystrophy is a rare genetic disorder that causes progressive muscle degeneration, mainly affecting children.
+Duchenne muscular dystrophy is a rare genetic disorder that causes progressive muscle degeneration, often leading to wheelchair dependence and life-threatening complications.

 Related stories: